DiasDevils/PythonVproject/README.md

 ![DataStorage](googlesheet.png)

 ## Features
-The start of the program it explains cleary what the system is and what it is for.
+The start of the program it explains clearly what the system is and what it is for.
 It also gives clear instructions by options needed for the system to work.
 ![PythonVproject start](start.png)